All About Business Professors

 There were about 104,200 jobs for Business Postsecondary Teacher in 2016 (in the United States).
 New jobs are being produced at a rate of 18% which is above the national average.
 The Bureau of Labor Statistics predicts 18,800 new jobs for Business Postsecondary Teacher by 2026.
-The BLS estimates 10,400 yearly job openings in this field.
+There will be an estimated 10,400 positions for Business Professor per year.

 The states with the most job growth for Business Professor are Utah, Nevada, and Florida.
 Watch out if you plan on working in Alaska, Maine, or Maryland.
 These states have the worst job growth for this type of profession.